 There is also a varied range of useful topics that costs a considerable demand when coming under the umbrella of meta-programming such as signature objects, check for internal classes and functions, execution of 'exec ()' codes, etc. The default/base metaclass is called "type"; in some cases, programmers can gain control by manipulating or modifying the way classes are constructed - by adding extra accomplishment or injecting additional codes along with it.
 So, in these types of cases, programmers can use metaclass-programming some of the class-objects that already exist.

-In other words, classes are just objects so programmers can introduce the concept of meta-classes into their practice to customize their creation.
+In other words, classes are just objects, so programmers can introduce the concept of meta-classes into their practice to customize their creations.

 Putting Wrapper for a Function

 Programmers can get the facility to add wrapper as a layer around a function to add extra processing capabilities such as timing, logging, etc. The simple code to do this is:

 import time from functools import wraps def karltime(func): #Decorator for reporting the execution time. @wraps(func) def wrapper(*args, **kwargs): start = time.time() result = func(*args, **kwargs) end = time.time() print(func.__name__, end-start) return result return wrapper

 Here is a program (connected with the previous program) segment that is using a simple decorator

 @karltime def countdown(n): while n > 0: n -= 1

 The decorator in Python's meta-programming is a particular form of a function that takes functions as input and returns a new function as output.